Equalization Loss v2: A New Gradient Balance Approach for Long-tailed Object Detection: Conclusion

 \section{Conclusion}

 In this work, we propose the key of improving performance for long-tailed object detection is to maintain balanced gradients between positives and negatives.
 An improved version of EQL, EQL v2 is then proposed to dynamically balance the gradient ratio between positives to negatives in the training phase.
 It brings large improvements with notably boosting on tail categories across various frameworks.
 As an end-to-end training method, it beats all existing methods on the challenging LVIS benchmark, including the dominant decoupled training schema.
-EQL v2 is a simple yet strong method which establishes a new state-of-the-art for long-tailed object detection.